32+ Upsetting and Interesting Facts About PTSD for 2021

-CBD doesn’t have psychoactive side effects, interesting facts about PTSD show, and has fewer side effects than traditional prescription drugs.
-This is a safe and non-toxic alternative that can greatly improve the quality of life of PTSD patients.
+Though more research is needed, it seems that CBD doesn’t have psychoactive side effects and has fewer side effects than traditional prescription drugs.
+Therefore, CBD has great potential to be declared as a safe and non-toxic alternative that can greatly improve the quality of life of PTSD patients.

-24. More than 40 studies and military PTSD facts show that CBD has positive effects on managing PTSD.
+28. 49 studies confirm that CBD has positive effects on managing PTSD.

-Some PTSD victims turn to marijuana PTSD treatment, which has high THC levels.
-On the other hand, CBD can boost serotonin receptors in the brain and increase feelings of relaxation, without getting the patient “high.”
+Some people with PTSD turn to marijuana PTSD treatment that has high THC levels.
+That may not be necessary as CBD can boost serotonin receptors in the brain and increase feelings of relaxation without getting the patient “high.”

-The VA doesn’t recommend CBD as a treatment, though.
-However, controlled studies have shown that CBD has the potential for treating multiple PTSD symptoms, including anxiety, avoidance, and stress.
+Controlled studies have shown that CBD can treat various PTSD symptoms, including anxiety, avoidance, and stress.

 PTSD Facts and Myths

-PTSD can be treated in a number of ways.
-There are many methods like cognitive behavioral therapy, prolonged exposure therapy, and EMDR.
+PTSD can be treated in several ways.
+There are many helpful methods like cognitive behavioral therapy, prolonged exposure therapy, and EMDR.
 Various mood stabilizers can also help, and medicinal marijuana and PTSD can be a successful match, too.

-27. Post-traumatic stress disorder develops right away after the trauma.
+30. Post-traumatic stress disorder develops immediately after the traumatic experience.

 (Bridges to Recovery)

-As stats on PTSD claim, some therapies don’t rely on patients’ memories to treat the trauma.
-Evidence-based therapies believe that the trauma is stored in the body, and it can be processed when the trauma survivor connects the feeling of terror with what their body is feeling.
+This one belongs to not so well-known PTSD facts about successful treatment.
+Some therapies don’t rely on patients’ memories to treat the trauma.
+Evidence-based therapies believe that the trauma is stored in the body, and it can be processed when the trauma survivor recalls the feeling of terror without necessarily remembering the exact circumstances.

-30. Mentally strong people can deal with PTSD on their own.
+32. The mentally strong can overcome PTSD on their own.

-Even the mentally strongest people in the world can’t deal with a mental health issue on their own because it won’t go away by itself.
-If someone suffers from PTSD, they need professional medical attention.
+Even the mentally strongest people in the world should not deal with a mental health issue on their own.
+If someone suffers from PTSD, they should be given professional medical attention.

 Positive and negative emotions and feelings are a normal part of life.
 The problem arises when they start affecting our life in an extremely negative way.
-These PTSD statistics are here to inform you and help you identify early signs of PTSD in yourself and your loved ones.
+These interesting facts about PTSD are here to inform you and help you identify early signs of PTSD in yourself and your loved ones.

-If you suspect that someone you love or you have PTSD, we advise you to seek professional help.
+If you suspect that you (or someone you love) have PTSD, we advise you to seek professional help.
 You are not alone in this, and it’s nothing to feel ashamed about.
-With the help of therapy, support groups, and medication, you can soon feel better.
+COVID-19 has placed a lot of challenges for all of us too.
+Nevertheless, with the help of therapy, support groups, and medication, you can soon feel better.

 What percentage of veterans suffer from PTSD?